In this 5-minute read:

 - Do they have real pictures?

-Report fake reviews
+Report fake reviews you find online

 If you are highly skeptical of review or have definitive evidence that one is fake, most online platforms have a way to report or flag reviews.
 Just be careful about doing this too often, because your account can be suspended if you are unjustly flagging reviews.